RT @HZBde: Wir ❤️ #Vielfalt! 🏳️⚧️🏳️🌈 Heute, am 17. Mai ist der internationale Tag gegen Homophobie, Bi-, Inter- und Transphobie. #IDAHOBI…

 Experimental Virology

-Viruses are vehicles that transport biological information and reprogram the functions of human, animal or plant cells in order to replicate.
-They are very small and usually have a very simple structure.
-Enveloped viruses consist only of a layer of proteins filled with genetic material and surrounded by a thin shell of lipids in which viral proteins are embedded.
-Nevertheless, viral pathogens such as HIV or hepatitis C virus (HCV) threaten the health of millions of people.
-In addition to HCV, important human pathogens in the group of the RNA viruses include respiratory syncytial virus (RSV) and SARS-CoV-2, the virus responsible for the current COVID-19 pandemic.
+Viruses are tiny vehicles that transport biological information to reprogram the functions of human, animal, or plant cells in order to replicate.
+So-called "enveloped" viruses consist of only one layer of proteins, are filled with genetic material, and are surrounded by a thin shell of lipids in which viral proteins are embedded.
+Even though viruses are tiny and have a simple build, viral pathogens such as the hepatitis C virus (HCV), respiratory syncytial virus (RSV), and SARS-CoV-2 have the potential to threaten the health of millions of people.

 Prof. Dr. Thomas Pietschmann is a member of the RESIST cluster of excellence